MinnPost/represent-minnesota/README.md

 3. Run `exit;` to get out of Postgres.
 4. Run `heroku config:set BUILD_WITH_GEO_LIBRARIES=1` to instruct Heroku to build with geo libraries (this potentially takes a long time).
 Otherwise you'll run into issues when you try the next step.
 5. Run `python manage.py loadshapefiles` to populate the data Represent Boundaries will use (for our quantity of data, this takes a long time).

+## Installing new boundaries

+1. Find the dataset.
+If it's a redistricting of an existing boundary, you can often find it at the same place, with changing the URL for the year.
+1. Download the shapefiles and put them into a subfolder under `data/shapefiles`.
+Update `data/shapefiles/definitions.py` to match the new file path and whatever information you have from the source.

 ## Running on Heroku